ben-marshall/verilog-parser/README.md

   omits.
 It hopefully won't be long before I get round to adding it though.
 - Abstract Syntax Trees.
 This is a work in progress, but it will be in there eventually.

+## Wishlist

+This is a wishlists of tools that I would like to use the parser in.
+If anyone else would like to use the parser as the basis for their own tools like this, I am morew than happy to help!

+- A code indenter / style format checker.
+- A pre-processed source checker (expand macros and parameters, etc) for easy browsing of generic logic blocks and cores.
+- Something to highlight when signals cross clock domains.
+- - Critical path identifier (something which doesn't take 20 minuets to run on a grid engine)
+- A switching probability analysis tool.
+- This could even feed into a rough power & energy estimation tool.
+- A simple hierarchy visualiser, which you can feed all your project files into and which will spit out a digested view of the module hierarchy.
+- Proper Doxygen support for Verilog.
+This will be the first thing I try after the parser is finished.